scp756-221/term-project-kube-squad/README.md

 2. "configure-istio" // Installs Istio into the cluster, and deploys the gateway and virtual service
 3. "rollout-mk8s" // Deploys each service into the cluster, and creates tunnel into the cluster.
 NOTE: AutoScaling does not work on MK8S, ignore errors
 4. Enter super-user password into terminal as requested to allow tunnel access.
-5. Open New Terminal
-6. "make analyze-mk8s" // Deploys Grafana, Prometheus and Kiali into the cluster
-7. Grafana, Kiali and Prometheus ACCESS HERE
+5. "make get-pods" // Check to ensure all services are ready
-8. Make HTTP requests to the cluster using localhost (See below for sample commands)
+6. Make HTTP requests to the cluster using localhost (See below for sample commands)

-9. "make get-pods" // Check to ensure all services are ready
+#### Configuring Grafana, Prometheus and Kiali
+1. "make analyze-mk8s" // Deploys Grafana, Prometheus and Kiali into the cluster
+2. Open New Terminal
+3. "make port-forward service=kiali port=20001" // This command forwards Kiali to a local port.
+To access Kiali, navigate to localhost:20001 in your web browser
+4. Open New Terminal
+5. "make port-forward service=grafana port=3000" // This command forwards Grafana to a local port.
+To access Grafana, navigate to localhost:3000 in your web browser
+6. Open New Terminal
+7. "make port-forward service=kiali port=20001" // This command forwards Prometheus to a local port.
+To access Prometheus, navigate to localhost:9090 in your web browser

 #### Making Requests
 Sample Requests: